yackywoo/BookSphere/README.md

 ## ✨ Features

+### 📖 PDF book reader & page comments
+- Users can view and write comments on every page
+- Like, and share comments

-### 🎥 Video Reviews
+### 🧑‍🏫 Book Reviews
-- Record and upload video book reviews
+- Write and upload book reviews for all the books you've read
-- Like, comment, and share videos
+- Like, comment, and share reviews
-- Video playback with custom controls
-- Thumbnail generation and video optimization
 - Spoiler detection and community notes

-### 📖 Book Clubs
+### ♣️ Book Clubs
 - Create and join book clubs
 - Real-time discussions and chat
 - Member management and invitations
 - Club activity tracking

 ### 🔍 Search & Discovery
-- Advanced search across videos, clubs, and books
+- Advanced search across users, clubs, and books
 - Filter by content type
 - Book recommendations
 - Trending content